jgrassler/talks/magnum-debugging-101/full/main.md

 ## Wait Condition Timeout: User Data Script Fails

 If the problem is not etcd, some other part of the user data scripts may have gone haywire.

 We will not go into detail here, for these may fail at any point and time is rather limited.
-The debugging process is always the same, though:
+The debugging process is always the same, though.

 -->